coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

     You can use InsuranceLake to provision the VPC and create the Redshift workgroup or cluster in the VPC created by InsuranceLake.
 For more information on configuring a VPC deployment with InsuranceLake, refer to the [Application Configuration section of the Full Deployment guide](./full_deployment_guide.md#application-configuration).

-    Alternatively you can bring your VPC, create connections to each subnet under [Data Catalog Connections](https://console.aws.amazon.com/gluestudio/home#/connectors), and connect your [AWS Glue ETL jobs](https://console.aws.amazon.com/gluestudio/home#/jobs) under `Job Details`, `Advanced Properties`, `Connections`.
+    Alternatively you can bring your own VPC, create connections to each subnet under [Data Catalog Connections](https://console.aws.amazon.com/gluestudio/home#/connectors), and connect your [AWS Glue ETL jobs](https://console.aws.amazon.com/gluestudio/home#/jobs) under `Job Details`, `Advanced Properties`, `Connections`.

 * **Your VPC must have sufficient IP addresses available for service endpoints and Amazon Redshift.**

     InsuranceLake provisions your VPC using 3 Availability Zones, each with a public and private subnet.
 This divides the VPC subnet by 6, rounding down to the nearest power of 2.
 For example, if you specify a /24 VPC subnet in your InsuranceLake configuration, you will have 32 IP addresses in each private subnet.

     AWS reserves 5 IP addresses in each subnet (1 network, 1 broadcast, 1 gateway, and 2 reserved).
-In addition, InsuranceLake VPCs are automatically deployed with 5 service endpoints, each of which occupies another IP address.
-In the above example, the 32 IP address subnet will have 22 available IP addresses.
+In addition, InsuranceLake VPCs are automatically deployed with 5 service endpoints, each of which uses an additional IP address.
+In the previous example, the 32 IP address subnet will have 22 available IP addresses.

-    If you bring your own VPC, you may have different subnet divisions and service endpoints.
+    If you bring your own VPC, you might have different subnet divisions and service endpoints.

     Amazon Redshift Serverless workgroups and clusters have varying IP address requirements depending on the RPUs.
 For details refer to [Considerations when using Amazon Redshift Serverless](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-usage-considerations.html).